dakshmehta23/DevOps/status_report_1.md

   * Setting up the INTEG environment
   * Building unique Docker Image of the application through GitHub Actions
   * Deploying the application on INTEG environment
+  * Discussing and dividing tasks among ourselves for smooth contribution and progress through the project.
+  * Clarifying doubts from teammates before Googling.
+  * Creating a separate test branch to verify the test cases workflow is triggered on PR
 2. What didn't work<br>
   * Setting up the runner, branch protection and linting the code.
   * Logging into DockerHub via GitHub Actions posed a considerable challenge.
 3. What we are going to do differently
+  * Meeting more often outside class, rather than on Google Meet